-Differences between expenditures of the original budget and the final budget for the General Fund were due primarily to an increase in personal services, operating services, materials and supplies, and debt service.
-The difference in original and final budgeted revenues in the general fund were due to an increase in ad valorem taxes, sales taxes, civil and criminal fees, feeding and keeping prisoners and other revenues and decreases in federal grants, state supplemental pay, and other state revenue.

-Differences between expenditures of the original budget and the final budget for the Detention Center Fund were due primarily to an increase in operating services and travel and other charges and decreases in personal services and debt service.
-The difference in original and final budgeted revenues in the general fund were due to an increase in local grant decreases in feeding and keeping prisoners and use of money and property.
+Differences between expenditures of the original budget and the final budget for the General Fund were due primarily to an increase in personal services, operating services, materials and supplies, travel and other charges, and debt service.
+The difference in original and final budgeted revenues in the general fund were due to an increase in ad valorem taxes, sales taxes, civil and criminal fees, feeding and keeping prisoners, other revenues, and other financing sources and decreases in supplemental pay, other state grants and commissions on taxes and licenses.
+Differences between expenditures of the original budget and the final budget for the Detention Center Fund were due primarily to an increase in personal services and decreases in materials and supplies, travel and other charges and debt service.
+The difference in original and final budgeted revenues in the general fund were due to an increase in local grant, use of money and property and miscellaneous revenue and decreases in feeding and keeping prisoners.